indiana-university/rivet-docs/content/components/forms/file-input.md

         description: |
             - Destroys any currently initialized file inputs and removes their event listeners.
             - Accepts a optional DOM element.
 If no element is provided in the argument it defaults to the `document` element. **NOTE**: the optional `context` argument only needs to be passed into `.destroy()` if a DOM element was passed into the `.init()` method.
 If so, it must be the DOM element that was passed into `.init()` when the `FileInput` was initialized.
+events:
+    -
+        title: "fileAttached"
+        description: |
+            Emitted after a user clicks on the file input and attaches/uploads a file.
 ---
 ## Custom file input example
 The custom HTML file input (`<input type="file">`) uses CSS to hide the default file input button and styles the associated `<label>` element to look like a Rivet button.